Surface Tensiometers

 Dynamic Surface Tension

-Surfactants have the ability to lower surface or interfacial tensions over time with the molecules being absorbed to the newly created surface or interface.
-During the time span from a newly created surface until an equilibrium value of surface tension is reached, the Dynamic Surface Tension can be measured.
-While at equilibrium state of the liquid the Static Surface Tension can be measured.
-Detergents and solutions for coating purposes are being used in processes where new surfaces or interfaces are constantly being created, thus the determination of the Dynamic Surface Tension is of high importance.
+Surfactants have the ability to lower surface or interfacial tension over time, with the molecules being absorbed at the newly created surface or interface.
+During the time from the creation of a new surface to the attainment of equilibrium surface tension, dynamic surface tension can be measured; at the liquid's equilibrium state, static surface tension can be measured.
+Detergents and coating solutions are used in processes where new surfaces or interfaces are constantly being created; thus, determining the Dynamic Surface Tension is of high importance.